 What Is Bronchiectasis?

-Bronchiectasis is a chronic disease that gets worse over time.
-It’s not curable, but you can live with it for a long time.
-There’ll be times when breathing is pretty easy and times with exacerbations, when catching your breath can be a chore.
+Bronchiectasis is a long-term (or chronic) disease that gets worse over time.
+There’s no cure, but you can live with it for a long time.

 Coughing and shortness of breath are common symptoms of bronchiectasis.
 Others include:

 - Chills or night sweats

 - Thicker skin under your fingernails and toenails (clubbing)

 - Wheezing or a whistling sound when you breathe

 Your bronchial walls can slowly get thicker because of inflammation and infections.
 Both of these things keep mucus from draining the way it should.
 That extra mucus can trap bacteria, causing more infections, scarring, and thickening.
 Over time, your lungs have to work harder to breathe.

 Younger people don’t usually get bronchiectasis.
 Fewer than 1 in 20,000 people ages 18 to 34 have it.
 But that number goes up to about 1 in every 350 people who are 75 or older.